Why is my Espresso too foamy?

 Conversely, if the coffee beans you are using are very old, there will be no crema over your shot, which is also not a good sign.

 The thickness of the foam also depends on the type of coffee beans.
 Robusta coffee beans create more foam than Arabica beans.
-So, if you are facing the problem of too thick foam, using 100% Arabica beans might solve your problem.

 Check out our article on the best coffee beans for Espresso.
 I have compared the flavors and qualities of 10 different espresso beans.

-iI) Size of coffee grounds
+3. Size of coffee grounds

 fine coffee grounds